 (c) The soil at various depths;

-(d) The surface levels of the sea and lakes;
+(d) The surface levels of the sea and lakes (see Part II, Chapter 4 of this Guide);

-(e) The upper air.
+(e) The upper air (see Part I, Chapter 12 of this Guide).

-These measurements are required, either jointly or independently and locally or globally, for input to numerical weather prediction models, for hydrological and agricultural purposes, and as indicators of climatic variability.
+These measurements are required, either jointly or independently and locally or globally, for input to numerical weather prediction models, for synoptical analyses, for hydrological and agricultural purposes, and as indicators of climatic variability.
 Local temperature also has direct physiological significance for the day-to-day activities of the world’s population.
 Measurements of temperature may be required as continuous records or may be sampled at different time intervals.
 This chapter deals with requirements relating to (a), (b) and (c).

-2.1.3.2 Accuracy requirements
+2.1.3.2 Measurement uncertainty

 The range, reported resolution and required uncertainty for temperature measurements are detailed in Part I, Chapter 1, of this Guide.
-In practice, it may not be economical to provide thermometers that meet the required performance directly.
-Instead, cheaper thermometers, calibrated against a laboratory standard, are used with corrections being applied to their readings as necessary.
+Meteorological thermometers should be calibrated against a laboratory standard and may be used with corrections being applied to their readings as necessary.
 It is necessary to limit the size of the corrections to keep residual errors within bounds.
 Also, the operational range of the thermometer will be chosen to reflect the local climatic range.
-As an example, the table below gives an acceptable range of calibration and errors for thermometers covering a typical measurement range.

-Example of possible thermometer characteristics